tristanbettany/ASPDotNetCore5Template/README.md

 Structure and organisation of all the files has been refactored.

-This contains integration with Azure microsoft login which you can manage by adding your client ID in the secrets, alternativley you can remove the integration from the services in the startup file.
+This contains integration with Azure microsoft login which you can manage by adding your azure application credentials in the secrets, alternativley you can remove the integration from the services in the startup file.

+> Failure to setup your Azure application credentials or remove the integration means you will get errors when starting the website

 This contains a seperate project in the solution as the database layer which you can remove if you arent using a database by deleting the lines from the services in the startup file, and removing references.